RyeidHanif/DjangoTestReview/README.md

 * All critical queries are optimized using `select_related` or `prefetch_related` for performance.
 * Static-heavy views are cached with appropriate headers to minimize server load.
 * The Django Admin dashboard has been customized extensively for backend management and monitoring but is not exposed as a public feature.

 ---

+## Github Workflow

+* Used in this case for linting , formatting and testing the code
+* Isort is responsible for sorting the  imports in alphabetical order
+* flake8 for reporting formatting problems
+* black to format the code
+* pytest to test the code

+---